Harrison Bader Player Props: Yankees vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is seventh in the league with a collective 9.3 strikeouts per nine innings.

-- The Orioles have the 17th-ranked team ERA among all MLB pitching staffs (4.28).
+- The Orioles have the 17th-ranked team ERA across all league pitching staffs (4.32).

-- Orioles pitchers combine to surrender 102 total home runs at a rate of 1.2 per game (to rank 20th in the league).

-- His last appearance was on Wednesday against the Cincinnati Reds, when the righty went 4 2/3 innings, surrendering six earned runs while giving up nine hits.
+- The righty last pitched on Friday against the Minnesota Twins, when he tossed three innings, allowing seven earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.